Workforce Management Software

 What do your Customers Want?

 Listen to your customers.
-Understand how they want to interact with you, what they expect from onsite personnel and how quickly they expect you to respond and ensure that your training, processes and technology support their expectations, especially when there are differences between what a residential customer expects than what a commercial customer expects, and tailor your services to each.
+Understand how they want to interact with you, what they expect from onsite personnel, and how quickly they expect you to respond and ensure that your training, processes, and technology support their expectations, especially when there are differences between what a residential customer expects and what a commercial customer expects, and tailor your services to each.

 Specific Use Cases

 Every industry is different.
-Where consumer centric industries might be focused on turning wrenches to fix broken products, an industrial industry may be focused on using IOT data from connected machines to prevent broken products.
-Insurance teams may be focused on not only policy holder response, but also on the safety of staff in hazardous conditions, whereas a retailer is focused on the speed of delivery and installations of products.
-Even the length of a work order varies greatly between industries, with appliances repair averaging 45 minutes, whereas telecom or utility maintenance work or security installation in a new construction could take days to weeks.
-Define the kinds of work your team must perform, and deploy process and technology which supports each specific instance.
+Where consumer-centric industries might be focused on turning wrenches to fix broken products, an industrial industry may be focused on using IoT data from connected machines to prevent broken products.
+Insurance teams may be focused on not only policyholder response but also on the safety of staff in hazardous conditions, whereas a retailer is focused on the speed of delivery and installation of products.
+Even the length of a work order varies greatly between industries, with appliance repair averaging 45 minutes, whereas telecom or utility maintenance work or security installation in new construction could take days to weeks.
+Define the kinds of work your team must perform, and deploy process and technology that supports each specific instance.

 Workforce Composition